vitaly-t/spex/docs/sequence.md

 **Kind**: global function
 **Summary**: Resolves a dynamic sequence of <a href="https://github.com/vitaly-t/spex/wiki/Mixed-Values">mixed values</a>.
 **Returns**: <code>Promise</code> - When successful, the resolved data depends on parameter `track`.
-When `track` is `false`(default), the method resolves with object `{total, duration}`: - `total` - total number of values resolved from the sequence - `duration` - number of milliseconds consumed by the methodWhen `track` is `true`, the method resolves with an array of all the data that has been resolved,the same way that the standard `promise.all` resolves.
+When `track` is `false`(default), the method resolves with object `{total, duration}`: - `total` - number of values resolved by the sequence - `duration` - number of milliseconds consumed by the methodWhen `track` is `true`, the method resolves with an array of all the data that has been resolved,the same way that the standard `promise.all` resolves.
 In addition, the array comes extended withread-only property `duration` - number of milliseconds consumed by the method.
-If the method fails, it rejects with an object according to which function causedthe failure - `source` or `dest`.
+When the method fails, the reject result depends on which function caused the failure - `source`or `dest`.
 See the two parameters for the rejection details.
 <table>
   <thead>
     <tr>